The newly refurbished Café Qua... read more

 Radio and television

 Earphones will provide you with a choice of radio stations including our own hospital channel.
 In order to reduce the disturbance to other patients it is important that personal headphones are used with television and radios at all times.
+View our dedicated page for more information on the Hospedia service.

 Our buildings and grounds, including car parks are smoke free.
 This means that smoking is not permitted anywhere on site.
 As a hospital Trust we protect our patients, visitors, staff buildings and equipment from the dangers and consequences of second-hand smoke.